Last Updated on

 Another online MBSR course is offered through Palouse Mindfulness by Dave Potter, a certified MBSR instructor who trained at the University of Massachusetts Medical School.

-This course is modeled on Kabat-Zinn’s work, but the weeks’ content is not an exact copy of Kabat-Zinn’s work.
+This course is modeled on Kabat-Zinn’s work, but the week-to-week content is not an exact copy of Kabat-Zinn’s work.
 To see a description of each session, follow this link and navigate through the session outlines on the left side of the page.

 Other Online Mindfulness Courses